 The architecture in Berlin is simply varied.
 Even though it was severely damaged at the end of World War II and was shattered in the Cold War, Berlin has significantly been rebuilt on its own, especially with a drive of reunification when the Berlin Wall fell in 1989.

 Now you can easily see the representatives of several previous periods within a short time in the heart of the city.
 From a few historic complexes, which survived to the modern steel and glass structures of Potsdamer Platz.
-Berlin remains the city with several different neighborhoods.
+Berlin remains a city with several different neighborhoods.

 The capital city of Hungary, Budapest is well known for its lively environment, unique atmosphere, pulsating nightlife, and classical and excellent music scene.
 Which are appreciated well among European youth and, finally, a rich and exceptional offering of natural thermal baths.

 Budapest is one of the most fun-loving and delightful cities to visit.
 It is well known as ‘Paris of the East’ thanks to its spectacular architecture and setting.

 Budapest is well known as the historical, cultural, and economic capital of Hungary, with around 2 million residents, and it welcomes over 2.7 million visitors every year.
-Hungarians are proud of the historical attractions in their beautiful capital and how it contributed to European culture.
+Hungarians are proud of the historical attractions in their beautiful capital and how they contributed to European culture.

 When you do visit this marvelous city, don’t forget to also visit some of Budapest’s neighboring towns.

 Visiting here is also very easy.
-Zagreb International Airport is located only 15 km southeast from the heart of the city in the Pleso district.
+Zagreb International Airport is located only 15 km southeast of the heart of the city in the Pleso district.
 Renovated in March 2017, it is the largest airport in Croatia and can accommodate over 5.5 million passengers.

 The public transport system in Zagreb is very reliable, affordable, and convenient.
-Around 15 tram routes with 277 trams are operated by the Zagreb Electric Tram Company, along with 410 buses.
+Around 15 tram routes with 277 trams are operated by the Zagreb Electric Tram Company and 410 buses.